 The other two steaks that I’m including here were from restaurants in Philly.
 Cafe Carmela is in the Northeast section of the city and is a fantastic restaurant, with great pizza and the best fried Mozzarella I’ve ever had.
 But those both took a back seat to their sensational cheesesteak on an excellent seeded roll, again, with plenty of Cooper Sharp cheese and fried onions blended in among an abundance of meat.

 But the best cheesesteak I had this year was one of the more recent sandwiches I’ve written about.
-I refer to the one from George’s Roast Pork of South Philly.
+I refer to the one from Charlie’s Roast Pork of South Philly.
 That steak – which I ordered with Whiz and fried onions- was absolute perfection in every conceivable way.
 The seeded roll was one of the best steak rolls I’ve ever had.

 Aside from cheesesteaks, I ate a few other stand-out sandwiches that were beef-centric this year.